Determinantal Sieving: Speeding-up Dynamic Programming

-\begin{claim} The rank of $M_i'$ for each $i=1, \ldots, 4$ is $k$. \end{claim} \begin{claimproof} Since each column of $A_i'$ is a copy of a column from $A_i$, clearly the rank of $A_i'$ is at most the rank of $A_i$.
-Conversely, since every column of $A_i$ occurs as a column of $A_i'$, the rank of $A_i'$ is at least the rank of $A_i$. \end{claimproof}
+\begin{claim} The rank of $M_i'$ for each $i=1, \ldots, 4$ is $k$. \end{claim} \begin{subproof} Since each column of $A_i'$ is a copy of a column from $A_i$, clearly the rank of $A_i'$ is at most the rank of $A_i$.
+Conversely, since every column of $A_i$ occurs as a column of $A_i'$, the rank of $A_i'$ is at least the rank of $A_i$. \end{subproof}

-We show that this reduces \textsc{Matroid Intersection Intersection} to a kind of ``weighted'' instance of \textsc{4-Matroid Intersection} over matroids of rank $k$.
+We show that this reduces \textsc{Matroid Intersection Overlap} to a kind of ``weighted'' instance of \textsc{4-Matroid Intersection} over matroids of rank $k$.